-There’s no need to spend hours poring over spreadsheets with your cryptocurrency transactions.
+There’s no need to spend hours poring over spreadsheets of your cryptocurrency transactions.
 Instead, you can automatically import your transactions from exchanges like Coinbase and blockchains like Ethereum and generate a comprehensive tax report in minutes.

 Once you’re sure your information is accurate, you can plug your crypto tax reports into filing software like

 or TurboTax .
 TaxAct How do crypto taxes work?

 Let’s review the basics of how cryptocurrency is taxed.

 Capital gains: If you dispose of your cryptocurrency, your profits will be subject to capital gains tax.
 Disposal events include selling your cryptocurrency for fiat, trading your cryptocurrency for other cryptocurrencies, and buying goods and services with crypto.
 Ordinary income tax: If you earn income in the form of cryptocurrency, you’ll need to pay ordinary income tax.
 Income events include earning staking or mining rewards, earning referral bonuses from crypto apps, or receiving compensation for your work in crypto.